2025 Chongqing anti-CCP protest: Incident

 The projection action began at around 22:00 on August 29 and lasted nearly 50 minutes.
-The projected slogans included: "Down with the Red Fascists, overthrow the Communist Party's tyranny" (打倒红色法西斯，推翻共产党暴政); "Without the Communist Party there can be a New China, freedom is not a gift but something to be reclaimed" (没有共产党才有新中国，自由不是恩赐要去夺回), referencing the CCP song "Without the Communist Party, There Would Be No New China"; "Arise, those unwilling to be slaves, rise up and take back your rights" (起来吧不愿做奴隶的人们，起来反抗夺回自己的权利), referencing the first line of the March of the Volunteers; and "No more lies, we want the truth; no more slavery, we want freedom; down with the tyrannical Communist Party" (不要谎言要真相，不要奴役要自由，暴政共产党下台).
+The projected slogans included: "Down with the Red Fascists, overthrow the Communist Party's tyranny"; "Without the Communist Party there can be a New China, freedom is not a gift but something to be reclaimed", referencing the CCP song "Without the Communist Party, There Would Be No New China"; "Arise, those unwilling to be slaves, rise up and take back your rights", referencing the first line of the March of the Volunteers; and "No more lies, we want the truth; no more slavery, we want freedom; down with the tyrannical Communist Party".
 The projection site was near Xijie, the core commercial area of University Town, surrounded by multiple universities and heavy foot traffic.

 According to social media sources, including internet activist "Teacher Li Is Not Your Teacher", police located and shut down the projection equipment about 50 minutes after the projection began.
-The device had been projecting from a room in Mama Apartment (嘛嘛公寓) near Xijie.
+The device had been projecting from a room in Mama Apartment near Xijie.
 The protester had first set up remotely controlled equipment in a hotel room, including a 600W outdoor projector, three surveillance devices, a timer switch, a router, and a SIM card.
 However, the activist left before police arrived, leaving behind a handwritten letter addressed to them.
 The letter was dated August 16, indicating preparations had begun at least two weeks earlier.

 The activist had installed several hidden cameras in the room, successfully recording five officers entering and struggling to turn off the projector.
 One officer even discovered one of the cameras.
 The activist later uploaded this footage online, stating that the act was meant to invert the usual dynamic of state surveillance and mock the CCP's stability maintenance mechanisms.

 Multiple media outlets reported that the activist had left China with his wife and two daughters for the United Kingdom on August 20.
 According to the activist, he had checked into the hotel on August 10, spent ten days testing the projection, and initially displayed harmless slogans.
 On August 29, he remotely triggered the projector from the UK ahead of schedule.
 He had originally planned to launch the action on September 3, the day of the parade, after students had returned to campus to maximize its impact.
 However, fearing that leaving the apartment unused for too long might cause problems, he decided to act earlier.

 Handwritten letter to law enforcement

-Radio Canada International reprinted the message left by the activist in the hotel, a handwritten note addressing the police as "friend": (Note: Original text in Simplified Chinese:
+Radio Canada International reprinted the message left by the activist in the hotel, a handwritten note addressing the police as "friend":